Revelation 4:1-11 · Revelation · Updated April 25, 2026

 Summary

-The scene unfolds with a description of the one on the throne, who appears like jasper and sardine stone, surrounded by a rainbow resembling an emerald (4:3).
+A description follows of the one on the throne, who appears like jasper and sardine stone, surrounded by a rainbow resembling an emerald (4:3).
 Around the throne are twenty-four elders seated on thrones, dressed in white and wearing golden crowns (4:4).
 Lightning, thunder, and voices emanate from the throne, and seven lamps of fire, representing the seven Spirits of God, burn before it (4:5).
 In front of the throne is a sea of glass, like crystal, and four living creatures are present, full of eyes and each with a different appearance: a lion, a calf, a man, and an eagle (4:6-7).
 These creatures, each with six wings and full of eyes, continuously praise God, saying, "Holy, holy, holy, Lord God Almighty, which was, and is, and is to come" (4:8).

 The passage concludes with the living creatures giving glory, honor, and thanks to the eternal being on the throne (4:9).
 In response, the twenty-four elders fall down before the throne, worship the eternal being, and cast their crowns before the throne, acknowledging His worthiness to receive glory, honor, and power (4:10-11).
 The passage establishes that the one on the throne is the creator of all things, and everything exists for His pleasure (4:11).
+The Throne Room Vision in Revelation 4:1-11 vividly depicts heavenly worship centered on God's sovereignty and creative authority.
+The passage primarily establishes the supremacy of the one on the throne, who is the eternal creator deserving of glory, honor, and power (4:11).
+The vision reminds believers of the divine order and that all creation exists by God's will and for His pleasure.
+This heavenly scene emphasizes that worship is due to God alone, setting a foundation for understanding the unfolding events in Revelation as part of God's sovereign plan.

 Chiastic structure